BridgesLab/Lab-Documents/Experimental Policies/correlations-linear-models.md

 :::
 :::

-This appears to be an approximately linear relationship (blue line), though th smooth best fit curve (maize line) suggests it might be nonlinear below about 3000 square feet.
+This appears to be an approximately linear relationship (blue line), though the smooth best fit curve (maize line) suggests it might be nonlinear and slightly upward sloping.
 For now lets focus on describing the linear relationship, we will come back to a non-linear relationship in [Non-Linear Relationships](#non_linear).

 ## Describing the Linear Relationship